 A positive number suggests the method is conservative, while a negative number suggests the method is overconfident.
 We also examine confidence coverage, specifically the proportion of cases in which the nominal 95\% confidence interval (CI) for each parameter actually covers the true coefficient.
 Specifically, the coverage rate is computed by

-where $t=1.96$ for 95\% CI and large degrees of freedom.
+where $z=1.96$ for 95\% CI.
 The closer to 95\% the coverage is, the better calibrated the estimate is.
 Coverage rates above 95\% suggest that the method is conservative, while coverage rates less than 95\% suggest that the method is overconfident.